 The Pax 3 is built like a tank, just like the Pax 2.
 It’s a solid little device.
-Both my Pax 2 and Pax 3 continues to serve, even after being dropped on pavement, tumbled down a flight of stairs, and slammed in a car door (in a hoodie pocket.)
+Both my Pax 2 and Pax 3 continue to serve, even after being dropped on the pavement, tumbled down a flight of stairs, and slammed in a car door (in a hoodie pocket.)
 Its outer shell is metal, and it’s quite sturdy.
 The finish on the Pax 3 is glossy, whereas the finish on the Pax 2 is more of a brushed look.
 I haven’t noticed any issues with scratches or marks.

 Using the Pax 3

 The Pax 3 is simple to use.
 Turn the unit on/off by pressing the center of the mouthpiece.
-Change the temp by holding that same button for a couple seconds, and tapping it to cycle through the 4 heat cycles.
+Change the temp by holding that same button for a couple of seconds, and tapping it to cycle through the 4 heat cycles.
 The little clover/flower LEDs will indicate the different heat settings.
 The Pax 3 oven holds .2g with the half-pack oven lid and .4g with the normal oven lid.
 The Pax 3 works best with a medium/fine grind packed a bit tight.
 Pack too tight and airflow sucks, pack too loose and it doesn’t vape evenly.
 It’s easy to figure out, though.

 Pax Vapor App